-With some life experience under your belt, you already have some good ideas about what's been working for you and what hasn't.
+Through your life experience, you already have some good ideas about what's working for you and what isn't, but making lasting change can feel difficult.
 Perhaps relationships have been more stressful than it feels like they should be.
-Perhaps anxiety or depression seem to steal your energy, and stop you from doing what you truly want to do.
+Perhaps anxiety or depression seem to steal your energy and stop you from doing what you truly want to do.
 Maybe you've made good traction in your career, but are looking for a shift or change, or want to try something completely new.
 My approach with clients is collaborative and detail-oriented.
-I take the time to truly understand who you are: your strengths, needs and values, so I can make sure that my counseling is uniquely tailored to you.
+I take the time to truly understand who you are: your strengths, needs and values, so I can tailor my counseling uniquely to you.

 What I bring to the table: my own experiences/challenges with relationships and dating, as well as (gratefully) my current relationship with my husband and kids; my own career evolution that led me from an MFA in Creative Writing in San Francisco, to being a therapist in Nashville.
 My own struggles with self-esteem and not recognizing my value, as well as bouts of anxiety and insomnia, and reaching out for help.